OnlyDot0o0/OnlyDot0o0/README.md

-- 👋 Hi, I’m Moaz or you can call me OnlyDot ;)
+- 👋 Hi, I’m Moaz or you can call me Dot ;)
 - 👀 I’m interested in everything that is related to software or tehcnology.
-- 🌱 I’m currently learning 3D moduling, java and Haskell.
+- 🌱 I’m currently learning 3D moduling, C++ and game development.
 - 💞️ I’m looking to collaborate on intresing projects.
 - 📫 How to reach me onlydot0o0@gmail.com